biocpp/biocpp-core/doc/core/tutorial_alphabet/index.md

 ## Example

-To wrap up this section on the nucleotide alphabet, the following assignment lets you practise the use of a SeqAn alphabet and its related functions.
+To wrap up this section on the nucleotide alphabet, the following assignment lets you practise the use of a BioC++ alphabet and its related functions.
 It will also show you a handy advantage of using a vector over an alphabet instead of using `std::string`: The rank representation can be used straight as an array index (opposed to using a map with logarithmic access times, for example).